umutbb/top-10-cicd-security-risks/Risks/CICD-SEC-02-Inadequate-Identity-And-Access-Management.md

-* **Overly permissive identities** - Maintaining the principle of least privilege for both applicative and humac accounts.
+* **Overly permissive identities** - **BRIGHT, ACCESS REVIEW / ** Maintaining the principle of least privilege for both applicative and humac accounts.
 For example, in SCMs - Ensuring each human and applicative identity has been granted only the permissions required and only against the actual repositories it needs to access is not trivial.
-* **Stale identities** - Employees/Systems that are not active and/or no longer require access but have not had their human and programmatic account against all CI/CD systems deprovisioned.
+* **Stale identities** - **SBOX / ** Employees/Systems that are not active and/or no longer require access but have not had their human and programmatic account against all CI/CD systems deprovisioned.
-* **Local identities** - Systems which do not have their access federated with a centralized IDP, creating identities that are managed locally within the system in question.
+* **Local identities** - **Kullanıcı Yetilendirme / ** Systems which do not have their access federated with a centralized IDP, creating identities that are managed locally within the system in question.
 Local accounts create challenges in enforcing consistent security policies (e.g. password policy, lockout policy, MFA) as well as properly deprovisioning access across all systems (for example, when an employee leaves the organization).
-* **External identities** -
+* **External identities** - **N/A / **
     * <span style="text-decoration:underline;">Employees registered with an email address from a domain not owned or managed by the organization</span> - In this scenario, the security of these accounts is highly dependent on the security of the external accounts they are assigned to.
 Since these accounts are not managed by the organization, they are not necessarily compliant with the organization's security policy.
     * <span style="text-decoration:underline;">External collaborators</span> - Once access is granted to external collaborators to a system, the security level of the system is derived from the level of the external collaborator’s work environment, outside of the organization’s control.
-* **Self-registered identities** - In systems where self-registration is allowed, it is often the case that a valid domain address is the only prerequisite for self-registration and access to CI/CD systems.
+* **Self-registered identities** - **N/A / ** In systems where self-registration is allowed, it is often the case that a valid domain address is the only prerequisite for self-registration and access to CI/CD systems.
 Usage of default/base set of permissions to a system which is anything different than “none” significantly expands the potential attack surface.
-* **Shared identities** - Identities shared between human users / applications / both humans and applications increase the footprint of their credentials as well as create challenges having to do with accountability in case of a potential investigation.
+* **Shared identities** - ** CHECK : app user login and differance / ** Identities shared between human users / applications / both humans and applications increase the footprint of their credentials as well as create challenges having to do with accountability in case of a potential investigation.

 ## Impact